AntiLibrary5/nicools-kitchen/_posts/2025-09-29-chicken-avo-puntoalto-wannabe.md

 3. Get some corn fed chicken.
 To make sure they were fed corn, ask the breats, they won't lie to you
 4. Step 1 you say we need to talk, you walk you say sit down it's just a talk

-### Quote me, the chicken said, as I lay her in the breadcrumbs
+### Quote me, the chicken said, as I lay it in the breadcrumbs
 1. Cut the chicken breats into two thinnish slices
 2. In a bowl, mix your panco, with a bit of salt, pepper and your parmesan cheese
 3. Now quote your chicken "bak ba kikk", no actually coat it not quote it.